carlosapgomes/otw/README.md

 Enable the Sheets API in the GCP console page for the newly created project.

-Create a Google Spreadsheet with any regular Google account, share it with the above service account email address with an 'Editor' role.
+Create a Google Spreadsheet with any regular Google account, share it with the above service account email address, allowing this account to edit the spreadsheet.

 ### Sendgrid account